 The criteria for appointment and promotion in the clinical instructional track will be applied with an emphasis on the impact of the nominee on his or her professional environment.
-This impact may be in the teaching arena, in professional activity usually manifested by clinical care, in service, e.g., organizational, administrative, community,
+This impact may be in the teaching arena, and/or in professional activity usually manifested by clinical care, in service, e.g., organizational, administrative, community, volunteerism, or in scholarship.
+Supporting letters must specifically address how the nominee made an impact, with a detailed description of the work and its influence.
+Longevity in a rank or position is not sufficient evidence of accomplishment or merit for promotion.

-In exceptional circumstances, for a faculty member who has had a profound effect on his or her environment in the role of clinician or educator, this alone may qualify the candidate for appointment or promotion, with such extraordinary service offsetting the usual expectation of some scholarly activity.
+In exceptional circumstances, for a faculty member who has had a profound effect on his or her environment in the role of clinician or educator, this alone may qualify the candidate for appointment or promotion.
 In this case, letters of support must explain the individual's impact with great detail and specificity.